Adolfo-AB/python-selenium-test/README.md

 - A test that verifies that when the user clicks on the "Forgot your password?" button he is redirected to the password recovery page.

 However, a more extensive testing of this page should include more tests:
+- Verify that when accessing the homepage ('https://app.sysdigcloud.com/') the user is redirected to the login page automatically.
 - Verify that a user with valid credentials can log in successfuly.
 - Verify that the email and password cannot have invalid characters or exceed the maximum number of characters.
 - Verify that the third-party log in buttons work.